uhd-urz/elAPI/README.md

 ```

 Enable built-in syntax highlighting with `--highlight` or `-H`.
 Here, the following command will fetch team information
-of team with team ID 1.
+of the team with team ID 1.

 ```shell
 $ elapi get -H teams --id 1